MarcusRainbow/Kraftwerk/README.md

 I added a new method to the second step, allowing the player to be optionally inserted on a spur.
 For example, insert player D into ABCFHEGJNOx -- ADABCFHEGJNOx, ABDBCFHEGJNOx, ...).
 As before, only some possibilities are legal.

 The shortest distance given a combination of the two possible second steps is -- shortest route using 11 players is: ABCFHEIGGJNOx, distance 46.

+### Second step (optimum insertion approach)

+Yet another method for the second step.
+The approach uses the code from the first step.
+We pick some player not in the original (fewer than eleven) lineup.
+The optimum path from the start to this player is already known -- we calculated it in the first step.
+We then calculate the optimum path from the player to the goal using the same methodology.
+We now have the optimum path from start to goal that also uses the new player.
+We count the players in the new team.
+If this is now eleven, we know we have the perfect solution.

+In practice, the optimum path varies from run to run.
+This is because of the unpredictable nature of hashing in Rust.
+Sometimes the optimum path is eleven, but when it is the shortest route is 46.
+This gives some level of proof that for the given problem, the optimum path is 46 steps (though there may be multiple such paths).
+However, for complete proof, we'd have to find such an optimum path for all players.